-A. Fixtures installed under this division of the specifications shall be installed according to the manufacturer's recommendations, unless otherwise shown on the drawings or specified in this section.
-Where installation procedures or any part thereof are required to be in accordance with the recommendations of the manufacturer of the equipment being installed, printed copies of these recommendations shall be furnished to the WHFD AND/OR PROJECT MANAGER, prior to installation.
+A. Fixtures installed under this division of the specifications shall be installed

+General Mechanical Requirements 15000 - 8 part thereof are required to be in accordance with the recommendations of the manufacturer of the equipment being installed, printed copies of these recommendations shall be furnished to the WHFD AND/OR PROJECT MANAGER, prior to installation.
 Installation of the item will not be allowed to proceed until the recommendations are received.
 Failure to furnish these recommendations can be cause or rejection of the fixture.